now-is/chicommons-maps/web/README.md

 - [x] Enabled filter in coop list (views)
 - [x] LocationService: Add coordinates to Address (serializer)
 - [x] LocationService: Ratelimit and retry for api.

-- [ ] Use Zip to lookup and apply city, state, county
+- [x] Add county to model.
+Look up and apply from geocode.

 - [ ] Coop.patch Proposed Changes (views)

+- [ ] Use Zip to lookup and apply city, state

 - [ ] What should be shown on is_public vs not?
 - [ ] Person get filter from set of coops (views)